QAFlag/qaflag.com/docs/playwright/form.md

 # Interacting with Forms

-Use the `form` property on any selected element to handle form input.
+Once you have queried the element you want to interact with, use the `form` property on any selected element to handle form input.

-Note: In the following examples the `context.find(...)` portion can be whatever selector you nee to locate your form field.

 ## Filing out a form